data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-loading-staging-area-tables-using-row-compacting.md

 There is a performance overhead when processing larger deltas or when running an initial load.
 Typically CDC sources where not all changes are processed but only the net changes for an interval.
 For instance when only the last change per day should be processed.
 Message sources can have the same issue when treated the same way (only last record state per interval).
-Design Pattern 015 – Generic – Loading Staging Area tables.
+Design Pattern 015 ï¿½ Generic ï¿½ Loading Staging Area tables.
-Design Pattern 021 – Generic – Using CDC.
+Design Pattern 021 ï¿½ Generic ï¿½ Using CDC.
 Consequences
 There is a performance overhead when processing larger deltas or when running an initial load.
 Known uses
 Typically CDC sources where not all changes are processed but only the net changes for an interval.
 For instance when only the last change per day should be processed.
 Message sources can have the same issue when treated the same way (only last record state per interval).
 Related patterns
-Design Pattern 015 – Generic – Loading Staging Area tables.Design Pattern 015 - Generic - Loading Staging Area Tables
+Design Pattern 015 ï¿½ Generic ï¿½ Loading Staging Area tables.Design Pattern 015 - Generic - Loading Staging Area Tables
-Design Pattern 021 – Generic – Using CDC.
+Design Pattern 021 ï¿½ Generic ï¿½ Using CDC.
 Discussion items (not yet to be implemented or used until final) None.